Which Of My Systems Need To Be Covered?

 IT environment risk assessments are routine in any organization, but where CUI is concerned, NIST 800-171 requires contractors to evaluate potential risks as part of a larger-scale effort to safeguard CUI.
 These Risk Assessments include scans for vulnerabilities and remediations.

-Contractors must monitor the IT environment and security controls in place to verify effectiveness and modify and improve where necessary.
+Contractors must monitor the IT environment and security controls in place to verify the effectiveness and modify and improve where necessary.
 Additionally, this control group requires detailed documentation for information system relationships and procedures for security processes and contingency plans.

 As the name of this control group implies, this set of security requirements addresses information that is transmitted or received within the information system, including protections to prevent unauthorized transfer of CUI, deny unauthorized network communications traffic, and monitor the use of VoIP technologies to prevent CUI disclosure.